robrwo/perl-Crypt-URandom-MonkeyPatch/README.md

 # DESCRIPTION

-This module globlly overrides the builtin Perl function `rand` with one based on the operating system's cryptographic random number source, e.g. `/dev/urandom`.
+This module globally overrides the builtin Perl function `rand` with one based on the operating system's cryptographic random number source, e.g. `/dev/urandom`.

 The purpose of this module is monkey patch legacy code that uses `rand` for security purposes.